1stfootforward/blog/_posts/2017-07-14-Muscle-Cramps.md

 ### Here are some things you can try to help leg cramp:

 +	Walk around, or jiggle your leg.
-+	Stretch your calf muscles.
++	Stretch your Calf muscles

 	You can do this by standing in front of a wall or bench, put you foot on an angle against the wall with your heel still on the ground and your toes against the wall, lean forward